Not Legal Advice

 Why Does Brazeau Seller Law Need Personal Information?

 The lawyers and other staff members at Brazeau Seller Law must collect personal information from our clients to fully understand and address their legal issues and to provide them with legal services and to comply with the client identification requirements of the Law Society of Upper Canada.
 Normally, personal information is collected during the initial client contact and on an ongoing basis as we work with our clients.
 In most cases, the personal information is collected directly from our clients.
 However, at times, we may obtain personal information about our clients from other sources, with our clients’ permission—for example, from insurance companies, a real estate agent in a property transaction, a government agency or registry, or financial, accounting, or other advisors that work with our clients.

 Use of Your Personal Information

 We limit our collection of personal information to what is required to provide legal services to you, for billing purposes, and to provide legal and firm updates.
 If you tell us that you no longer wish to receive legal or firm updates, we will not send any further information to you.
 We do not sell, trade, or exchange any personal information that we receive from our clients with third parties to market their products.

 Any personal information we receive is held in strict confidence.
 However, we may need to disclose personal information to provide you with the legal services you have requested, or if we are required to do so by law.
 Circumstances that may require disclosure include:

-- when the legal services we are providing to you requires us to give your information to third parties (for example a lender in a real estate mortgage transaction) your consent will be implied, unless you tell us otherwise;
+• When the legal services we are providing to you require us to give your information to third parties (for example, a lender in a real estate mortgage transaction), in which case your consent will be implied unless you tell us otherwise

 Updating Information and Correcting Errors